MarTech Meaning- What is MarTech & Why Is It Important

 The 2000s saw the rise of social media platforms like Facebook and Twitter, creating new opportunities for digital marketing and developing technologies for managing and analyzing social media data.

 By the 2010s, customers began to expect seamless experiences across their devices.
-However, a fragmented marketing landscape made this challenging for marketers, prompting the creation of more advanced martech solutions.
+However, a fragmented marketing landscape made this challenging for marketers, prompting the creation of more advanced MarTech solutions.

 Martech products by 2024